-My research project deals with an ethics of queer and transgender reproduction with the use of Assisted Reproductive Technologies (ARTs).
-The most current research on ARTs lies in the emerging understanding that a multiplicity of relationships and family structures, as well as diverse genders and sexualities, are more and more recognized and making use of ARTs.
-My focus is firstly on the ways in which these technologies confront queer, transgender and dis/abled people with normative expectations concerning their biological sex, gender, sexuality, kinship and their right to procreate.
-The second, but no less important point has to do with the negative bio-capitalist and bio-colonialist aspects of ART if people whose bodily materials are needed are exploited.
+This research project deals with an ethics of queer and transgender reproduction with the use of Assisted Reproductive Technologies (ARTs).
+The most current research on ARTs lies in the emerging understanding that a multiplicity of relationships and family structures, as well as diverse genders and sexualities, are more widely recognised and making use of ARTs.
+This project's focus is firstly on the ways in which these technologies confront queer, transgender and dis/abled people with normative expectations concerning their biological sex, gender, sexuality, kinship and their right to procreate.
+The second, but no less important point, has to do with the negative bio-capitalist and bio-colonialist aspects of ART, if people whose bodily materials are needed are exploited.
 Thus, this form of queer necropolitics needs to be avoided.

 The following other aspects are also relevant:

-1. Focusing on the parents and non-parents side of my project means that I analyse how transgender, queer and dis/abled parents, and other kin are sharing the burdens and benefits of having children, which kinds of arrangements exist, and finally how the current legal framework helps or obstructs a just distribution.
+- Focusing on the parents and non-parents side of this project means to analyse how transgender, queer and dis/abled parents, and other kin, are sharing the burdens and benefits of having children, which kinds of arrangements exist, and finally how the current legal framework helps or obstructs a just distribution.

-2. I look at transgender, queer and dis/abled children and what justice means to them (e.g. either in the possibility of having access to hormones or hormone blockers if necessary, or in being able to express and live their sexual orientation, of living in a family or kinship structure, which is less orientated towards able-bodiedness or able-mindedness) and how the current legal framework helps or obstructs distributive justice for these children.
+- Looking at transgender, queer and dis/abled children and what justice means to them (e.g. either in the possibility of having access to hormones or hormone blockers if necessary, or in being able to express and live their sexual orientation, of living in a family or kinship structure which is less orientated towards able-bodiedness or able-mindedness) and how the current legal framework helps or obstructs distributive justice for these children.

-3. Intergenerational Kinship: Do all contemporaries, regardless of whether they are parents or non-parents, have the same obligations of justice towards future generations?
-Looking at the use of ARTs, these questions arise, for example, if a dis/ability or a certain disease runs in the family and it could be avoided with the help of medical technologies.
+- Intergenerational kinship: Do all contemporaries, regardless of whether they are parents or non-parents, have the same obligations of justice towards future generations?
+Looking at the use of ARTs, these questions arise, for example, if a dis/ability or a certain illness runs in the family and it could be avoided with the help of medical technologies.
 Would this mean that to do justice to the unborn children is to avoid these dis/abilities?
-Or would it be rather the other way round, if parents are dis/abled themselves (e.g. the case of deaf lesbians who wanted to have a deaf baby in the US)?
+Or would it be rather the other way round, if parents are dis/abled themselves (e.g. the case of a deaf lesbian couple who wanted to have a deaf baby in the US)?
 Should queer kin (also of elder generations) play a more influential role for a queer child?

 Contact: Doris Leibetseder